Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Air Force has combined with its opponents to score more than 45.5 points only twice this year.
+- Air Force has combined with its opponents to score more than 45.5 points only two times this year.

 - Colorado State's games have gone over 45.5 points in four of eight chances this season.

-- The two teams combine to average 50.7 points per game, 5.2 more than the total in this contest.
+- The two teams combine to score 50.7 points per game, 5.2 more than the over/under in this contest.

 - This contest's over/under is 5.9 points greater than the 39.6 these two squads combine to allow per game this season.